CTE found in former soccer players, study shows

 According to the Jeff Astle Foundation, more than 250 former professional soccer players have suffered from some form of neurodegenerative disease, including some members of England's 1966 World Cup team who have Alzheimer's.

-Until the publication of Tuesday's paper, only three soccer players were known to have CTE: Astle, Brazilian star Bellini and an amateur American player, Patrick Grange.
-The new report in the journal Acta Neuropathologica more than doubles the number of cases of soccer players known to have CTE.
+Until the publication of Tuesday's paper, only four soccer players were known to have CTE: Astle, Brazilian star Bellini, amateur American player Patrick Grange, and Curtis Baushke, who played youth soccer through high school.
+The new report in the journal Acta Neuropathologica doubles the number of cases of soccer players known to have CTE.

 CTE has been commonly associated with American football.
 However, "I think it points out again that this is an equal-opportunity disease," said Dr. Ann McKee, director of Boston University's CTE Center, who was not involved in the new study.
 "It just depends on repetitive head impacts."